-An outline view presents a small or large amount of hierarchical data—like folders and the items they contain—cleanly and efficiently in a scrolling list of cells that are organized into columns and rows.
-At minimum, an outline view includes one column that contains the primary hierarchical data—parent containers and their children.
+An outline view presents hierarchical data—like folders and the items they contain—cleanly and efficiently in a scrolling list of cells that are organized into columns and rows.
+At minimum, an outline view includes one column that contains the primary hierarchical data: parent containers and their children.
 Subsequent columns may be added, as needed, to display additional attributes that supplement the primary data like sizes and modification dates.
 Within an outline view, parent containers are prefixed with disclosure triangles that can be expanded to reveal the children.
 Finder windows offer an outline view for navigating the file system.

 Outline views are ideal for displaying text-based content and are often used for navigation on one side of a split view, with related content on the opposite side.
 See Split Views.